max-geller/dev-portfolio/README.md

 - [thvu.dev](https://thvu.dev) - Added `mdx-embed`, view count, reading minutes and more.

 Using the template?
 Feel free to create a PR and add your blog to this list.

-## Motivation

-I wanted to port my existing blog to Nextjs and Tailwind CSS but there was no easy out of the box template to use so I decided to create one.
-Design is adapted from [Tailwindlabs blog](https://github.com/tailwindlabs/blog.tailwindcss.com).

-I wanted it to be nearly as feature-rich as popular blogging templates like [beautiful-jekyll](https://github.com/daattali/beautiful-jekyll) and [Hugo Academic](https://github.com/wowchemy/wowchemy-hugo-modules) but with the best of React's ecosystem and current web development's best practices.

 ## Features